Download Jarvis AI Software for Windows 11, 10 & 7 [Free]Download now

 Jarvis runs in your system tray

 Granted that the setup went uneventful, you can run Jarvis by clicking its Start menu icon.
-However, note that it might launch silently, meaning that you probably won’t know it’s launched.
+However, note that it might launch silently, meaning you probably won’t know it’s launched.
 That’s because Jarvis minimizes itself to your system tray and stays there until you need it.

 How to use Jarvis

-If you want to take a look at what details Jarvis collects from you, take a look at the contents of the Sensors window.
+If you want to look at what details Jarvis collects from you, take a look at the contents of the Sensors window.
 You’ll see data such as USB devices, uptime, user activity level, explorer open paths, power sensor type, day of the week, available interfaces, inactive interfaces, IPv4 network address, and running processes.

 Note that this is the way that Jarvis “sees” you.